 It’s easy to get caught up in the rat race of a busy day.
 Many people experience a mind and body disconnect because their mental cup is so full there’s no room for anything else.
 It’s time to reconnect with the body.

 Yoga and Tai Chi are holistic physical activities that cultivate a positive atmosphere and mindset that keep you centered as you achieve a healthy lifestyle.
 Your mind flows with your body as you move into different forms and stances, holding and releasing each position and breath.

 Such activities are extremely centering when your stress is off the charts.
 The simple act of focusing on your breathing is very mindful and benefits the circulation of your blood while calming your mind.
 When you breathe, imagine inhaling a smell that calms you or seeing a blue light that represents peace as oxygen slowly fills your lungs.
 When you exhale, release the weight of your stress.

 Yoga also helps with flexibility and toning, both mind and body.
 Tai Chi focuses on very slow but fluid movements, which may be best for those with more chronic health issues.
 Try one of these practices to boost your health and stop your monkey mind’s incessant chattering.

 When a stressful event occurs in life, people often tell you to “Just be positive.”

 That’s nice, but it doesn’t give you much motivation or direction.
-You can place yourself in positive environment and engage in positive practices to boost the health of your mind, body and spirit.
+You can place yourself in a positive environment and engage in positive practices to boost the health of your mind, body, and spirit.

 So, strap on those hiking boots and dare to climb mountains to achieve your highest goals.